weizhou0/SAIGE-QTL-doc/docs/mainpage.md

 The package takes genotype file input in the following formats
 - PLINK (bed, bim, fam), BGEN, VCF, BCF, SAV

+Please note that accounting for total read counts per cell is critical in single-cell eQTL mapping.
+The SCTransform in the SCTransform function in the Seurat R package and/or including log(total read counts) and percentage of MT read counts for each cell as covariates in the Step 1 null model can be used.

 ## Logs

 Please find logs for bugs fixed